cusp-london/cusp-london.github.io/Upcoming_Events.md

 **Title: Telling Stories with Data**

 Abstract:
 Tom Calver explains how to produce data projects from start to finish.
 The session will cover coming up with ideas, sourcing data, analysing it and adding the all-important human element.
-We'll also cover some of the best visual tools you can use to help bring stores to life.
+We'll also cover some of the best visual tools you can use to help bring stores to life.<br>

 Bio:
 Tom is Data Editor for the Times and The Sunday Times.
 He writes data-led stories and investigations and is responsible for visual digital journalism across both papers.
 You can see some of his recent work at thetimes.co.uk/profile/tom-calver, or on twitter @TomHCalver